michelgrootjans/explaining-flow/readme.md

 The reason is simple: As long as qa works faster than dev, everything will run smoothly.
 Once development starts going faster than qa, its output will wait in the queue.

 Results will vary depending on the randomness of the simulation:
-- Throughput: a bit lower than 1 story/day
+- Throughput: typically about 0.8 story/day
 - Lead time: 3 to 4 days per story
-- WIP: peaks between 5 and 10
+- WIP: about 3 on average with peaks up to 10

 #### scenario 4: adding UX to the process
-Let's also accelerate the simulation.
+Let's accelerate the simulation.
 This allows us to see patterns we wouldn't recognise in the slow daily movements of stories on a board.
 From now on, we'll simulate with 200 user stories.

-Now ux, development and qa will spend 1 day _on average_ for each story.
-This is where lead time will start to increase, but it wil barely be visible in the velocity.
+Now ux, development and qa will spend 1.5 day _on average_ for each story.
+This is where lead time will start to increase.

+The ideal lead time will be 4.5 days (1.5 + 1.5 + 1.5).
+You will never be able to go lower than 4.5 days per story.

 Results will vary depending on the randomness of the simulation:
 - Throughput: between 0.6-0.8 stories/day